rcowham/p4benchmark/README.md

 # Background

-A customised version of Locust which supports Perforce (and some legacy support for SVN) benchmarking with a configurable number of users executing basic tasks (e.g. sync/edit/add/delete/submit).
+A customised version of Locust which supports Perforce (there is an older branch with some legacy support for SVN) benchmarking with a configurable number of users executing basic tasks (e.g. sync/edit/add/delete/submit).

 It performs random numbers of adds/edits/deletes with files which are randomly text or binary (according to some currently hard coded relative distributions).